The 11 Best Beaches in Florida, From Cityside Shores to Uninhabited Islands

 Vero Beach

 Along Florida’s Treasure Coast (named for the Spanish 1715 Treasure Fleet that spilled its loot here during a hurricane), Vero Beach is no longer the rustic diamond in the rough it was in bygone decades.
-But the tony town still oozes plenty of real Florida charm in spots like Waldo’s Restaurant and Bar, where you can eat coconut shrimp and conch fritters as good as in Key West overlooking the pounding surf and narrow swath of coquina shell beach, and sample the tuna nachos at Riverside Café on the Indian River Lagoon, where dolphins frequently swim.
+But the tony town still has plenty of real Florida charm in spots like Waldo’s Restaurant and Bar, where you can eat coconut shrimp and conch fritters as good as in Key West overlooking the pounding surf and narrow swath of coquina shell beach.
+Or try Riverside Café, which serves tuna nachos and fried fish on the shore of the Indian River Lagoon, where dolphins frequently swim.
 The Vero Beach Museum of Art has more than 800 works of mostly American art, including from notables like Reginald Marsh, for when you fancy a break from the beach.

 Don’t miss an outing to Sebastian Inlet State Park, where an even wider and emptier stretch of spectacular Florida beachfront awaits some 16 miles from downtown Vero Beach.
 There’s good snorkeling in a protected cove on the north side of the inlet.
-For the best breakfast in Vero Beach, arrive early for a coveted table at Lemon Tree café, known for its lemon blueberry pancakes.
+For the best breakfast in Vero Beach, arrive early for a coveted table at the Lemon Tree, known for its lemon blueberry pancakes.

 Stay the night

-With an oceanfront pool, hot tub, and bar within steps of the sand, boutique property Costa d’Este Beach Resort & Spa in downtown Vero Beach is within a short stroll of restaurants, boutiques, beach bars, and the weekly Vero Beach Farmers’ Market.
-Families love the nearby Kimpton Vero Beach Hotel & Spa for its sprawling pool overlooking the beach and suites with full kitchens and multiple bedrooms.
+Boutique property Costa d’Este Beach Resort & Spa has an oceanfront pool, hot tub, and bar within steps of the sand.
+Located in downtown Vero Beach, the hotel is within a short stroll of restaurants, boutiques, beach bars, and the weekly Vero Beach Farmers’ Market.
+Families love the nearby Kimpton Vero Beach Hotel & Spa for its sprawling pool overlooking the shore and suites with full kitchens and multiple bedrooms.

 Palm Beach

-“The water has a luminous quality there that I love and it’s the perfect temperature for a dip nearly all year long,” says Amy Murad, who vacations in Palm Beach from her home in Central Florida for a long weekend every summer.
-Hit Le Bilboquet for French fare and oyster platters in a tucked-away courtyard off Worth Avenue or cross Lake Worth (the Intracoastal Waterway) from more casual entertaining options on Clematis Street in neighboring West Palm Beach.
-Make time to rent a bike, to pedal along the Lake Trail past some of Palm Beach’s most historic and spectacular waterfront homes.
+“The water has a luminous quality there that I love, and it’s the perfect temperature for a dip nearly all year long,” says Amy Murad, who vacations in Palm Beach from her home in central Florida for a long weekend every summer.
+Soak up the scene at the espresso bar at Sant Ambroeus on Royal Poinciana Way, or hit Le Bilboquet for French fare and oyster platters in a tucked-away courtyard off Worth Avenue.
+Cross Lake Worth (the Intracoastal Waterway) for more casual entertaining options on Clematis Street in neighboring West Palm Beach.
+Make time to rent a bike to pedal along the Lake Trail past some of Palm Beach’s most historic and spectacular waterfront homes.

 Stay the night